HotPatcher: A open source UE resource hot patching tool

 Update address: Release v77.0

-• Refactored the Cook mechanism in UE5.
+• Refactored the cooking mechanism in UE5.

 • Optimized resource scanning, supporting forced ignoring of certain resources.

-• Supported custom saving for Cooked directories.
+• Supported custom saving paths for cooked directories.

-• Cook Cluster counting.
+• Counted Cook Clusters.

-• Optimized Log output.
+• Optimized log output.

-• Fixed some HashCalculator not transmitting issues.
+• Fixed some issues with HashCaculator not being passed.

 2022.09.19 Update v76.3